leorivass/AVR-Task-Scheduler/README.md

 # AVR-Task-Scheduler

-A simple AVR task scheduler written in C.
+A simple linked list AVR task scheduler implemented in C, designed for the Atmega2560 microcontroller.

+## Features
+- Add tasks with custom intervals
+- Execute tasks based on `millis()`

+*The main.c code implements a quick example of the functionality of this task scheduler.*